bmstu-iu9/simple-refal-distrib/docs/3-basics.en.md

     Symbols,round       → → → → → → → → →   symbols, round and angular
   and angular brackets                         brackets, variables

-Object and active expressions exist only during the execution of a program like function arguments and the content of view field (the content of static boxes and stack could be added we will be considering later.)
-While pattern and result expressions exist only in source code like left and right parts of sentences.
+Object and active expressions exist only during the execution of a program such as function arguments and the content of the view field (the content of static boxes and stack could be added we will consider later.)
+While pattern and result expressions exist only in source code as left and right parts of sentences.
 The reason for this is that there were variables.
-Pattern expression is template describing multiple object expressions.
+Pattern expression is a template that describes multiple object expressions.
 Result expression is template from which active expression is built.

 > *Translation to English of this hunk of this paper is prepared by*